-In Section 2a, concerns regarding high rain-rate microwave retrievals were treated by showing that the onset boundary for rapid precipitation pickup is robust to excluding these.
-For the PDFs in Fig. 2, this is the first comparison to climate model results and the high-CWV regime will prove of interest in the global warming behavior (section 3) but the CWV retrievals can have a nontrivial error in the precipitating regime.
+In section 2a, concerns regarding high rain-rate microwave retrievals were treated by showing that the onset boundary for rapid precipitation pickup is robust to exclusion of these.
+For the PDFs in Fig. 2, this is the first comparison to climate model results, and the high-CWV regime will prove of interest in the global warming behavior (section 3), but the CWV retrievals can have nontrivial errors in the precipitating regime.
 A brief discussion of caveats and the extent to which the model provides interpretation of retrieval PDF features is appropriate.

-Regarding the existence of a Gaussian core with longerthan-Gaussian tails, there are a number of lines of corroborating evidence that these represent physically reasonable behavior regimes.
-Neelin et al. (2010) discuss how such long tails are typical of a class of tracer advection problems with a maintained gradient [Pierrehumbert (2000); Bourlioux and Majda (2002); Majda and Gershgorin (2013)] and can be found in PDFs for chemical tracers in models and independent retrievals.
+Regarding the existence of a Gaussian core with longer-than-Gaussia tails, there are a number of lines of corroborating evidence that these represent physically reasonable behavior regimes.
+Neelin et al. (2010) discuss how such long tails are typical of a class of tracer advection problems with a maintained gradient (Pierrehumbert 2000; Bourlioux and Majda 2002; Majda and Gershgorin 2013), and can be found in PDFs for chemical tracers in models and independent retrievals.
 This establishes a simple mechanism that would apply to CWV distributions generally (not just precipitating points.)
-Lintner et al. (2011) examine the relationship of such tails in water vapor distributions to circulation using a number of data sets.
+Lintner et al. (2011) examine the relationship of such tails in water vapor distributions to circulation using a number of datasets.